heartly/heartly/README.md

 Contributing guidelines can define how to file [issues](https://github.com/heartly/readme-boilerplate/issues), contributors, submitting pull requests, and defining how

-<h2 id="cite">Cites & Thanks</h2>
+## Cites and thanks

 The Heartly project is a set of lists and tools to help make the online code discussions more friendly.
-It moves forward with inspiration from discussions with [Brian Gonzalez](https://www.briangonzalez.org/), [Jason Farmer](https://github.com/jacefarm), [Patrick Fisher](https://github.com/pwfisher), and [Arjan Singh](https://github.com/arjansingh).
+It moves forward with inspiration from discussions with [Brian Gonzalez](https://www.briangonzalez.org/), [Jason Farmer](https://github.com/jacefarm).